 - Heat the oil in a large skillet over medium heat.
 Once hot, add onion, ginger, and garlic.
-Cook for 3-5 minutes, or until onions are golden brown.
-Stir from time to time to make sure ginger doesn’t burn.
+Cook for 3-5 minutes or until onions are golden brown.
+Stir from time to time to make sure the ginger doesn't burn.

 - In a small bowl, combine the almond butter, soy sauce, cumin, paprika, maple syrup, sesame oil, and water.
 Mix with a spoon until smooth.
 Add the sauce to the skillet and mix to coat the jackfruit.
 Cook for another minute and remove from heat.